The Balkans beg to be explored. Discover offbeat capitals, go beyond the must-sees and venture off the beaten track!

 Day 7: Sarajevo

-Today we begin with an optional walking tour of the city as well as an excursion to the Tunnel of Hope, which linked Sarajevo to her allies during the siege.
-Sarajevo played host to the Winter Olympics in 1984 and hasn’t lost its Olympic spirit, check out the old Olympic venues and grab some street food.
-There is also the Old Bazaar, or Bascarsija as it is locally known, which is the cultural and historical hub of the city.
-Tonight we will be enjoying the local cuisine at the (in)famous Sarajevo Brewery, prepare for a few pints!
+Start your second day in Sarajevo right with an optional walking tour of the city and an excursion to the Tunnel of Hope, which was a lifeline between Sarajevo and her allies during the siege.
+Once the tour is done, explore at your own leisure.
+Sports fans should make sure to check out Sarajevo’s various Olympic venues from the 1984 Winter Games.
+Exploring is hungry work, so grab some street food whilst you’re out (we recommend a cevapi).
+Alternatively, why not head over to the Old Bazaar (or Bascarsija as it is locally known), the cultural and historical hub of the city?
+Tonight, we’ll be enjoying the local cuisine at the (in)famous Sarajevo Brewery.
+Prepare for a pint or five!

 Day 8: Sarajevo to Mostar to Split